Wearing a face coverings is mandatory when traveling on public transit.

 Senior: Ages 65 and over.
 Anyone with a valid Medicare Card or with valid proof of age.

 Disabled Person: With a qualifying Disabled identification such as a: Regional Transit Connection Discount ID Card, or a Department of Motor Vehicles Placard ID.
 The RTC Discount ID Card is a photo ID that identifies people as being eligible for discounted fares on all Bay Area Transit Systems including Santa Rosa CityBus.
-The RTC Discount ID Card must be shown to the bus operator at the time you board the bus.
+The RTC Discount ID Card must have value on it at time of boarding.
+Paratransit eligible riders ride free and must show ID to the bus operator at the time you board the bus.

 Child: Ages 4 years and under ride free and must be accompanied by an adult.
 Limit of three children per adult.

-SRJC Student: SRJC students ride free on any bus line, any time on Santa Rosa CityBus, Petaluma Transit, and Sonoma County Transit.
-SRJC students simply show their validated SRJC CubCard to the bus driver when boarding a bus.
-SRJC students ride free for travel anywhere in Sonoma County, not just for trips to and from campus.
+SRJC Student: SRJC students ride free on “Any line, Any time” on Santa Rosa CityBus, Petaluma Transit, and Sonoma County Transit.
+SRJC students show the bus driver their valid CubCard when boarding for travel anywhere in Sonoma County, not just for trips to and from campus.
+SRJC students recognized the importance of transit services and in 2017 elected to use revenue generated from the Student Transportation Fee (STF) to pay for all student transit trips in Sonoma County.

 U.S. Veteran: U.S. Veterans ride free by showing a Veterans Administration identification card or a Sonoma County Veterans identification card.
 The Sonoma County Veterans Services Center at 707-565-5960 can assist eligible Veterans in obtaining an identification card.